 Even so, Alderman Vance Skinner worried about the long-term viability of bringing another retail/grocery store into the city.
 He noted that there's a Pick 'n Save, a new Woodman's Food Market, a recently renovated Aldi and a new Walmart Neighborhood Market all within a two-mile radius of each other.

-"We can all look at the former Jewel-Osco (the store at Highway 164 and Arcadian Drive closed in 2008) that still sits empty today," Skinner said.
+"We can all look at the former Jewel-Osco (the store at Highway 164 and Arcadian Avenue closed in 2008) that still sits empty today," Skinner said.
 "I don't know what it takes to support this many stores doing the same type of business."

 Randall said he couldn't respond to the market study that was done but said the position of the store is part of a strategic review and an overall plan to serve various communities in the area, not just the City of Waukesha.

 In regard to the multiple competing stores nearby, he replied, "this is the place to be then.
 Retailers have proven that this is a good location."

 That response spurred a sarcastic laugh from audience members who didn't agree with this assertion.